GarrettCrowner/Personal402/README.md

 open ~/personal402/index.html
 ```
 Or right-click `index.html` in VS Code → **Open with Live Server**
+//You will probably have to install the Live Service extension on VS code, then have to right click in the "text editor" part of the file
 ---

 ## Verify Everything is Connected